mbandyo/Insurance-Claims-Analysis/README.md

 ### Data
 Vehicle insurance claim data file is downloaded from:</br>
 https://www.kaggle.com/datasets/antopravinjohnbosco/auto-insurance-claims-fraud-detection

+### Preliminary Data Analysis and Scrubbing
+The dataset is pretty rich with detailed information.
+However, the data should be streamlined for model efficiency and transportability.

 ### Methodology
 The model is built using Machine Learning method.
 We built a number of ML models before deciding on the best performing one.
 ## Model Details and Steps